-Treasure Island has been able to slowly recover from the "great recession" and revenues appear to stabilizing by remaining level or increasing slightly.
-The City's tax base experienced an (7.02%) increase during the fiscal year; however, the taxable value of the City's tax base is still 20 percent less than it was in 2008, at the start of the housing decline.
-This has placed more dependence on the City's other revenues, of which have showed stabilization with the improvement in the overall economy in the past several years.
+Treasure Island has been able to slowly recover from the "great recession" and most revenues appear to be remaining flat or increasing slightly.
+The City's tax base experienced an (7.26%) increase during the fiscal year; however, the taxable value of the City's tax base is still 14 percent less than it was in 2008, at the start of the housing decline.
+This has placed more dependence on the City's other revenues, of which have showed stabilization with a growing economy.
 However, in order for the City to be able to fund the many capital projects needed including maintaining the Treasure Island Causeway and Bridges, revenues will need to increase more significantly over time.
-City Tourism continued to perform very well during FY 2016 which helped to sustain our hotel, motels, food service and retail establishments.
-Generally, the City is optimistic about the continuing economic growth, albeit slow, but the cyclical nature of the economy means that we cannot ignore the eventual next recession.
+City Tourism continued to increase during FY 2017 which helped to sustain our hotel, motels, food service and retail establishments.
+Generally, the City is optimistic about the continuing economic growth, but the cyclical nature of the economy means that we cannot ignore the eventual next recession.

-As part of the regular budget monitoring process, the Finance department prepares a monthly financial report that the City Manager and City Commission can use to follow the actual performance of revenue and expenditure estimates.
+As part of the regular budget monitoring process, the Finance department prepares periodic reports that the City Manager and City Commission can use to follow the actual performance of revenue and expenditure estimates.
 At the end of July, an analysis of the budget estimates versus the actual expenditures is performed to assess the need for any supplemental appropriations.
 If necessary, the City Commission may consider passing a supplemental appropriations resolution prior to the end of the fiscal year.